 Each column in such a diagram is called a SwimLane.
 And the entire container is called a Pool.
 A very familiar analogy!

 The swimlanes can be laid out horizontally or vertically depending on the type of process and the length of the flow.
 There is no real format or technical requirement for this choice, its a simple matter of making sure if the chart easier to understand if its laid out horizontally or vertically.

 There are a few products that you can draw flowcharts with yet not every product supports easy drawing of Cross Functional Flowcharts or swim lanes.

 You could of course use Microsoft Word drawings to get a very basic flowchart out but that quickly gets tiresome with manual controls of everything from the boxes to connecting lines.

-Furthermore it has made it faster to draw flowcharts with 1-click creation of shapes and connectors cutting down the drawing time ⅓ of what it usually is.
+Furthermore, it has made it faster to draw flowcharts with the 1-click creation of shapes and connectors cutting down the drawing time ⅓ of what it usually is.

 Other products to help you draw these flowcharts can be Microsoft Visio.
 MS Visio also has series of shapes for flowcharts and has advanced support for connecting shapes as well as swim lanes.
 However, it is not as easy to use and adapt.